Analysis | Yes, Clinton also had a big lead in 2016 — but this isn’t 2016

 (Most of the polls and charts in this article use FiveThirtyEight’s much-appreciated historic and current polling average data.)

-The stability of the margins in the 2020 race have been remarkable even in the context of the last five elections.
+The stability of the margins in the 2020 race have been remarkable even in the context of the past five elections.
 In 2000, 2004, 2008, 2012 and 2016, there was at some point a tie in the polling average in the last 150 days of the race.

 Not this year.
 This year, there hasn’t even been a moment in which Biden’s lead was as narrow as five points.